nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 When a peer receives a `State` message and the `XOR` differs, it SHOULD respond with a `TransactionSet` message.
 The sent `LC` value falls within the bounds of a page.
 The response IBLT MUST be calculated over the transactions leading up to and including that page.
+If the peer's highest Lamport Clock value is lower, it MUST use the IBLT covering the entire DAG.
 Next to the IBLT data, the `TransactionSet` message MUST contain the original `LC` value as `LC_req`, a new `LC` value indicating the highest LC value from the peer.
 This is a response type message so it MUST contain the `conversationID`.